fabioba/sales_etl/README.md

 ## Architecture - Data Flow
 Since the data is retrieved by a server (pull ingestion) these are the steps to achieve:
+- EXTRACT and LOAD
 1. read data from the API
 2. store raw data into a bucket
 3. read raw data from bucket and load to datawarehouse
 4. move raw data to hist

+- TRANSFORM
+1. populate the DIM tables
+2. populate the FCT table

 ![Diagram](documentation/img/data_flow.png)